iisafriyanti/ASTE-RL-ID/README.md

 ## Data
 ### IndoLEGO-ABSA
-IndoLEGO-ABSA is originally released by the paper "Indo LEGO-ABSA: a multitask generative aspect based sentiment analysis for Indonesian language".
+IndoLEGO-ABSA is originally released by the paper "Generative Opinion Triplet Extraction Using Pretrained Language Model".
 It can be downloaded [here](https://github.com/rdyzakya/IndoLEGO-ABSA/tree/main/data).

 ## Requirements